What is Big Data?

 - Velocity: Velocity, as the name suggests, the speed of generation of data.
 From a source, how rapidly data can be generated and how fast it can be processed determines the potential of the data.

-- Variability: Data can be variable, means it can be inconsistent, not in the flow, that interferes or becomes a blockage in handling and managing data in an effective way.
+- Variability: Data can be variable, which means it can be inconsistent, not in the flow, that interferes or becomes a blockage in handling and managing data in an effective way.

 Applications Of Big Data